Just when I thought I’d seen it all, Fortune.com goes ahead with this story that just blew my mind!

 For this reason, I’ll remain a diamond enthusiast and continue to admire the happenings in the industry while helping people from all walks of life navigate the waters as they engagement rings like white sapphires, or even chocolate styles.

-Make sure to check back soon as I’ll be keeping an eye on this rare stone and letting you know when they find a buyer.
+Make sure to check back soon as I’ll be keeping an eye on this rare stone for jewels and letting you know when they find a buyer.
 It’s always exciting when a $70 million auction goes live!